Additional teaching activities are being organized in various forms to meet the needs of learners.

 - Street vendors, snack vendors, itinerant traders;

-- Itinerant Businessman;
+- Itinerant businessman;

 - Seasonal business people;

-- Low income service workers.
+- Low-income service workers.

 Cases where extra tutoring is not allowed

 Article 3, Circular 29/20224 stipulates that extra teaching and learning can only be organized when students have the need to learn extra and have the consent of their parents or guardians.
-Schools, organizations, and individuals organizing extra teaching and learning must not use any form to force students to learn extra.
+Schools, organizations, and individuals organizing extra teaching and learning cannot use any form to force students to learn extra.

-Extra teaching and learning must contribute to developing students' qualities and abilities; must not affect the organization and implementation of the school's educational program and the implementation of teachers' subject programs.
+Extra teaching and learning must contribute to developing students' qualities and abilities; and must not affect the organization and implementation of the school's educational program and the implementation of teachers' subject programs.

-The duration, time, location and form of organization of extra teaching and learning must be suitable for the psychology and age of the students, ensuring the health of the students; comply with the provisions of law on working hours, overtime hours and the provisions of law on security, order, safety, environmental sanitation, fire prevention and fighting in the area where extra teaching and learning classes are held.
+The duration, time, location and form of organization of extra teaching and learning must be suitable for the psychology and age of the students, ensuring the health of the students; complying with the provisions of law on working hours, overtime hours and the provisions of law on security, order, safety, environmental sanitation, fire prevention and fighting in the area where extra teaching and learning classes are held.

 Source: https://vtcnews.vn/giao-vien-day-them-online-co-can-dang-ky-kinh-doanh-ar919979.html